u-n-l/unl-map-js/README.md

 ## Introduction

-unl-map-js is a mapping library for developers of web applications, extending and enhacning functionalities of [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js).
+unl-map-js is a mapping library for developers of web applications, extending and enhancing functionalities of [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js).
 Apart from the capabilities of maplibre, the package exposes the following controls:

-- Grid lines and cells visualisation with a customisable precision;
+- UNL grid lines and cells visualisation with a customisable precision;
 - Tile selector, including vectorial, traffic, terrain, satellite and base options;
 - Indoor maps overlay in the [IMDF](https://register.apple.com/resources/imdf/) format;
 - Drawing tools for creating, updating and deleting draft shapes;